menm/EPA1352-Lab/EPA1352-G14-A4/README.md

 * A4_model_viz.py, see EPA1352-G14-A4/model/A4_model_viz.py, which runs the model with visualization.
 * ContinuousSpace folder, see EPA1352-G14-A4/model/ContinuousSpace

-The "notebook" folder with:
-* fully_cleaned_data.csv, which contains all roads and side roads of Bangladesh > 25km,
-  see EPA1352-G14-A3/data/fully_cleaned_data.csv
-* A3_scenarios.csv, which contains different sets (scenario's) of probabilities that a bridge breaks down specified for bridge conditions.
-These on their end cause delays in travel times, see EPA1352-G14-A3/data/scenarios.csv
-* A3_scenarios_data.csv, which contains the results of the experiments, see EPA1352-G14-A3/data/A3_scenarios_data.csv.

 The "data" folder with:
 * NEW_trafficinputdata_cleaned.csv, which contains all national roads and side roads of Bangladesh > 25km, and their corresponding traffic densities, see EPA1352-G14-A4/data/NEW_trafficinputdata_cleaned.csv